Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

   {{< /tab >}}
 {{< /tabs >}}

-Use the Azure portal, Azure PowerShell or the Azure CLI to verify that the Key Vault instance has been successfully created with the correct configuration, along the key.
+Use the Azure portal, Azure PowerShell or the Azure CLI to verify that the Key Vault instance has been successfully created with the correct configuration, along the secret.

 ## Clean up your environment